Johnny Priest

 John Gooding Priest (June 23, 1891 – November 4, 1979) was a Major League Baseball infielder.
 He played in 10 games for the New York Highlanders over two seasons (1911 and 1912), five of them at second base.
+During his playing days, Priest held a job of appointment clerk for the United States Department of Agriculture.
+He received permission from James Wilson to take a leave of absence for playing the C-level Virginia League for the Danville Red Sox in 1910.
+In 1915, he coached baseball at Gallaudet College.